-&lt;sup>45 Ilya Segal and Michael Whinston, 'Naked Exclusion: Comment' (2000) 90 American Economic Review 296, 297; Michael Whinston, 'Tying, Foreclosure, and Exclusion' (1990) 80 American Economic Review 837, 839; Dennis Carlton, 'General Analysis of Exclusionary Conduct and Refusal to Deal-Why Aspen and Kodak are Misguided' (2001) 68 Antitrust Law Journal 659.
+45Ilya Segal and Michael Whinston, 'Naked Exclusion: Comment' (2000) 90 American Economic Review 296, 297; Michael Whinston, 'Tying, Foreclosure, and Exclusion' (1990) 80 American Economic Review 837, 839; Dennis Carlton, 'General Analysis of Exclusionary Conduct and Refusal to Deal-Why Aspen and Kodak are Misguided' (2001) 68 Antitrust Law Journal 659.

 Intel raised it as a defense.
-In addition, the Court in the Intel I judgment did not rank the factors in paragraph 139, which suggests that their importance may vary by case.
-It did not clarify whether they are exhaustive or whether additional factors may apply.
-However, in Intel II, the CJEU expanded on its earlier approach by asserting that, as a general rule, the capability of rebates to foreclose an equally efficient competitor - one assumed to incur the same costs as the dominant undertaking - must be assessed using the AEC test.
-The following section will critically evaluate this statement.
+46 In addition, the Court in the Intel I judgment did not rank the factors in paragraph 139, which suggests that their importance may vary by case.
+47 It did not clarify whether they are exhaustive or whether additional factors may apply.
+48 However, in Intel II, the CJEU expanded on its earlier approach by asserting that, as a general rule, the capability of rebates to foreclose an equally efficient competitor - one assumed to incur the same costs as the dominant undertaking must be assessed using the AEC test.49 The following section will critically evaluate this statement.

-3.3 Can the AEC Test be considered a General Rule for Evaluating Fidelity Rebates Under Article 102 TFEU?
+3.3.
+Can the AEC test be considered a general rule for evaluating fidelity rebates under Article 102 TFEU?

 After the statement that the AEC test is a general rule for the assessment of fidelity rebates, the Court added that this test evaluates if a competitor, facing the same costs, could replicate the dominant company's rebate strategy, thereby determining if the practice aligns with "normal" competition or fair market practices.
 This implies that the Court considered the AEC test as a price-cost test.
-At the same time, the CJEU recognised that the test is "merely one of the ways of assessing whether an undertaking in a dominant position has used means other than those that come within the scope of 'normal' competition.'
-This raises an inherent contradiction: if the AEC test is only one of several possible assessment methods, how can it simultaneously be regarded as a general rule?
+At the same time, the CJEU recognized that the test is "merely one of the ways of assessing whether an undertaking in a dominant position has used means other than those that come within the scope of 'normal' competition".
+50 This raises an inherent contradiction: if the AEC test is only one of several possible assessment methods, how can it simultaneously be regarded as a general rule?
 Such inconsistency in the judgment leaves significant questions about the proper role of the AEC test in the broader framework of competition law.
-The following part of this section will critically analyse the inconsistencies in the judgment's treatment of the AEC test.
+The following part of this section will critically analyze the inconsistencies in the judgment's treatment of the AEC test.

 The statement that the AEC price-cost test is a general rule for the assessment of whether loyalty rebates by a dominant company could exclude an equally efficient competitor is fundamentally flawed.
-Firstly, it conflicts with other strands of case law for example, the Post Danmark II judgement, where the CJEU deemed the price-cost test irrelevant due to the market's inability to support a competitor as efficient as Post Danmark, noting that even less efficient competitors could still constrain the dominant company.
-Additionally, the Court held
+Firstly, it conflicts with other strands of case law for example, the Post Danmark II judgement, where the CJEU deemed the price-cost test